- review: Vivobarefoot Primus Lite III knit – next generational? - February 1, 2023

 Ultralight nerd?
 Welcome to the Arc’Teryx SL lineup – these jackets are ideal for shaving every bit of weight.
 This can come in handy on especially long expeditions or races.

 Of course with lightweight comes the compromise in durability and features.
 SL variants of Arc’Teryx jackets often have less pockets or features and a thinner/lighter material than the other varients.
+My Arc’Teryx Gamma SL pants for example have worn much quicker than the LT pants.

 AR – All-round

 Sure it may weigh a 50 grams more and pack a little larger, but it’ll also last quite a bit longer than the other types out there.
+However, there are some differences.
+The AR Atom jacket does not have ventilated sides, so high-output activity will cause overheating rapidly.

 SV – Severe weather